Scripture Reference:![]()

 Jesus was very happy to bless the little children.
 He loved children.

 It is not up to the disciples to decide who should be in the kingdom of God.
 The king gets to decide what kind of people deserve to be in the kingdom.
-If Jesus loved and accepted children and people who have the hearts of children then so would they.
+If Jesus loved and accepted children and people who have the hearts of children, then so would they.

 Ways to Tell the Story:

 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection or other group participation.

 Click here for visual aids and story-telling methods.